berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 Now let’s add something that the player can interact with.

 Add the asteroid into the scene by dragging the asteroid sprite into the hierarchy.
-Add the Rigidbody2D component so that it can move, and set the gravity to 0 and the linear and angular drag to 1.
+Add the Rigidbody2D component so that it can move, and set the gravity to 0 and the linear and angular damping to 1.

 This will allow the asteroid to slowly stop moving if it is ever touched.
 Now to create interactivity between the objects, let’s add some colliders.
 Add a component called CircleCollider2D to both the ship and the asteroid.
 You might need to adjust the radius for the collider to fit better.